Transportation of the president of the United States: Aircraft

+The next presidential aircraft, was under President Dwight D. Eisenhower (1953–1961) which include two customized Lockheed C-121 Constellations: aircraft Columbine II (VC-121A 48-610) and Columbine III (VC-121E 53–7885).
+In addition two smaller Aero Commanders were also added to the fleet.

+Columbine II is the first plane to bear the call sign Air Force One, which was a designation created for carrying a sitting president.
+It was established after a 1954 incident in which a commercial flight, Eastern Air Lines 8610, crossed paths with Air Force 8610, which was carrying President Eisenhower.
+Initially used informally, the designation became official in 1962, and this was the start of calling the presidential aircraft Air Force One.

 Since 1953 whenever the president is on board a military flight its call sign is the name of the armed service followed by the word "One".
-Thus Air Force One, Army One, Coast Guard One, Marine One, Navy One, and Space Force One.
+Thus Air Force One, Army One (no longer used), Coast Guard One (never used), Marine One, Navy One (used once), and, though it has never been used, Space Force One.
 However, only the Air Force and Marine Corps actively maintain aircraft for the commander-in-chief, and As of 20 November 2024, the president has never flown in either a Coast Guard or Space Force aircraft or spacecraft.
-If the president uses a civilian airplane it is designated Executive One.
+If the president uses a civilian airplane, it is designated Executive One.

 Automobiles

 The presidential state car is a limousine called Cadillac One or The Beast which is operated by the Secret Service.
 There are at least ten limousines.

 There is also a bus unofficially called Ground Force One officially called Stagecoach, while the president is aboard, which is operated by the Secret Service.

+The first serving president to ride in a car was President William McKinley, who briefly rode in a Stanley Motor Carriage Company steam car on July 13, 1901.

+In 1936, President Franklin D. Roosevelt bought a Ford V8 Phaeton coupe and had it equipped with hand controls.

 Carriages

 Four presidential carriages were built by the H & C Studebaker blacksmith shop, the predecessor of the Studebaker Corporation; one of these carried Lincoln to the Ford's Theatre the night of his assassination.

 All four carriages are on permanent display at the Studebaker National Museum located in South Bend, Indiana.
-The carriages were used by Presidents Ulysses S. Grant, Benjamin Harrison, Abraham Lincoln and William McKinley.
+The carriages were used by presidents Ulysses S. Grant, Benjamin Harrison, Abraham Lincoln and William McKinley.